jayhowell/JBoss7.1DomainSessionReplication/README.md

         `./masterRun`
     5. Make Sure you add the admin password, so you can get to the console `./add-user.sh admin foopassword`
-2. Deploy the Session applciation
+2. Deploy the Session application
     `git clone https://github.com/jgpreetham/basic-servlet-example.git` or https://github.com/liweinan/cluster-demo/tree/master
-    2\. edit the /basic\-servlet\-example/ServletSample/src/main/webapp/WEB\-INF and edit the web\.xml fileand add "\<distributable/\>" under the "\<web\-app\>"
+    2\. edit the /basic\-servlet\-example/ServletSample/src/main/webapp/WEB\-INF and edit the web\.xml file and add "\<distributable/\>" under the "\<web\-app\>"
-    1. Clone the repo for a session appliation
+    1. Clone the repo for a session application

-ex:
+    example:

 ```
       <web-app>